Nyerereite: Occurrence and discovery

 It was first recognized and described by J.B.
-Dawson from the Ol Doinyo Lengai carbonatite lavas in 1963 and named in honor of the president of Tanzania, Julius Nyerere (1922-1999).
+Dawson from the Ol Doinyo Lengai carbonatite lavas of Arusha Region in 1963 and named in honor of the president of Tanzania, Julius Nyerere (1922–1999).
 In the carbonatite lava it is associated with the potassium-bearing gregoryite.
 It has also been reported from the Afrikanda alkaline intrusive complex, in the Kola Peninsula, Russia.